 Both types pay the news media not for news but rather for impact.
 They incentivize the news media to sell impact.

-Thus, a completely new and hybrid business model has been formed, herein called the ‘donscription’ model, when the subscription from below actually represents some hybrid of a validation fee and donation from above.
-This sort of reader revenue is not based on retailing news; it is based on validating values and promoting agendas.
+Thus, a completely new business model has been formed in the media, herein called the ‘donscription’ model, when the subscription actually represents some hybrid of a validation fee and donation.
+This sort of reader revenue is not based on retailing news; it is based on validating the value of news and promoting agendas.

 Because the largest mainstream media outlets in the US, both liberal and conservative, performed incredibly well in commodifying Trump in the form of subscriptions solicited as donations to the cause, the rest of the media market has started moving in the same direction.
 The media are increasingly pitching their services as a noble cause in the hopes of attracting audience support in the form of donations or time spent.